dfki-ric-underactuated-lab/skidy/README.md

     axis: [0,0,1]
 ```

-The joint screw coordinates can be defined eighter using the syntax which is used above, where `type` is the joint type (`revolute` or `prismatic`), `axis` is the joint axis and `vec` is a vector from the origin to the joint axis.
+The joint screw coordinates can be defined either using the syntax which is used above, where `type` is the joint type (`revolute` or `prismatic`), `axis` is the joint axis and `vec` is a vector from the origin to the joint axis.
 Alternatively, you can directly use the 6D joint screw vectors instead:

 ```yaml